nautsio/workshop-docker-coreos-and-consul/markdown/Installation.md

 !SUB
 ## Hands-on: Checkout the HAProxy configuration

+* use docker exec to look at the HAProxy template /haproxy.ctmpl of the consul-http-router-lb
 * use docker exec to look at the HAProxy configuration  /etc/haproxy/haproxy.cfg of the consul-http-router-lb
 * how many entries do you see listed?

 !NOTE
+vagrant ssh core-01 -- docker exec consul-http-router-lb cat /haproxy.ctmpl
 vagrant ssh core-01 -- docker exec consul-http-router-lb cat /etc/haproxy/haproxy.cfg

 !SUB
 ## Hands-on: Checkout the NGiNX configuration

+* use docker exec to look at the NGiNX configuration  /nginx.ctmpl of the consul-http-router
 * use docker exec to look at the NGiNX configuration  /etc/nginx/nginx.conf of the consul-http-router
 * how many backends are registered?

 !NOTE
+vagrant ssh core-01 -- docker exec consul-http-router cat /nginx.ctmpl
 vagrant ssh core-01 -- docker exec consul-http-router cat /etc/nginx/nginx.conf